The Mighty Cadair Idris, Wales (Snowdonia Mountain Range) BANK HOLIDAY WEEKEND

 WEEKEND DESCRIPTION

-Cadair Idris is a spectacular mountain consisting of a 9km long elevated ridge and a glacial lake near the summit.
-Based near to the sea it offers breathtaking views on a clear day - Mount Snowdon can be seen as well as distant views of Ireland.
+Cadair Idris is a spectacular mountain consisting of a 3km long elevated ridge and a glacial lake near the summit.
+It offers breathtaking views on a clear day - Mount Snowdon can be seen as well as distant views of Cardigan bay and the sea.

 Cadair Idris is 893m high and after we reach the summit we will have a lofty hike around the narrow rim of its cwm offering breathtaking views in all directions.
 Snowdon itself attracts the masses due to being the largest mountain in Wales which leaves Cadair Idris far quieter and it's a fairly undiscovered gem.

-On Sunday, we’ll ease off the altitude but keep the wow factor with a coastal ridge hike above the picturesque seaside town of Barmouth.
+On Sunday, we’ll ease off the altitude but keep the wow factor with a coastal and mountain hike to the picturesque seaside town of Barmouth.
 This route is a hidden treasure — a rugged and scenic climb into the hills where the sea meets the mountains.
 With sweeping views of the estuary, coastline, and Snowdonia’s peaks, it’s a breathtaking contrast to the raw, alpine drama of Cadair Idris.
-After descending into Barmouth, we’ll have free time to unwind and explore — with a walk along the beach, a coffee by the harbour, or a wander through its charming historic streets.
+After arriving into Barmouth, we’ll have free time to unwind and explore — with a walk along the beach, a coffee by the harbour, or a wander through its historic streets.

 Monday offers a gentle finale — a peaceful hike through ancient woodland, glacial valleys, and alongside serene mountain lakes.
 This relaxed walk is ideal for stretching your legs one final time before the journey home.
 Though easier in pace, the scenery is still classic Snowdonia — wild ridges, hidden trails, and tranquil waters reflecting the surrounding peaks.
 We aim to finish around midday, giving you plenty of time to make the drive home, rested and recharged from this mountain adventure.